-When the sun sets, party animals in Hong Kong head to the trendy entertainment districts of Lan Kwai Fong and Soho in Central.
+When the sun sets, party animals in Hong Kong head to the trendy night life entertainment districts of Lan Kwai Fong and Soho in Central.
 While there is no specific expat meeting place, you will find that nightlife on Hong Kong Island revolves around these areas, where there are a plethora of bars, nightclubs and pubs mainly targeting expats or the younger, chic crowd.
 Whether it’s a no-nonsense pub, ultra-hip lounge or chill-out wine bar you prefer, there is something to suit every taste.

 Outside Central, Wan Chai is also popular with expats and working professionals looking for a place to unwind.
 This entertaining district has an eclectic collection of lively pubs, karaoke clubs and sports bars.

 Many of the expat forums arrange meet and greets on a monthly basis.
 These offer you an opportunity to socialize with fellow expatriates and get to know more people.
 Details can be found at http://www.geoexpat.com or http://hongkong.asiaxpat.com.

 Upscale restaurant and nightclub popular with models and the “in” crowd.